Evolving genealogies in cultural evolution, the descendant process, and the number of cultural traits: Results

+For numerical and simulation results, we work with $u=1$ throughout, so one time unit corresponds to the expected life time of an individual, that is, one generation.
+Figure~\ref{fig:changing_s} shows the two components of $\Var{C_N}$ and their ratio as functions of $s$.
+First, the solid line $\mu \E{L_N} = \EE[C_N]$ illustrates the (smooth) transition from the subcritical phase with a small number of traits to the supercritical phase, where the mean number of traits increases steeply with $s$, as previously observed in similar models \citep{NakamuraWakanoAokiKobayashi2020,KobayashiWakanoOhtsuki2018,KobayashiKurokawaIshiiWakano2021}.
+According to the variance decomposition above, $\mu \E{L_N}$ is, at the same time, the variability of $C_N$ due to innovations.
+The figure shows that, for small values of $s$, it is the (by far) dominating contribution to $\VV[C_N]$; but the proportion decreases with $s$ and, for $s>1$, $\mu^2 \VV[L_N]$, the variability of $C_N$ due to the length of the genealogy, is the major contribution to $\VV[C_N]$.
+The picture is very similar for the variance components of $C_1$ (not shown).

-for various values of $n$ and compare $\bar c_n$ and $\sqrt{s_c^2}$ with $\E{C_n}$ and $\sqrt{\Var{C_n}}$ according to eqs.\eqref{moments_Cn} and \eqref{variance_Cn}.
-Figure \ref{fig:comparison} shows that they are in good agreement in both the sub- and supercritical case.
-The most important difference is that, in the supercritical case, $\E{C_n}$ saturates for relatively small $n$; that is, almost all traits of the population are already contained in a small sample, as one may already suspect from Figure~\ref{fig:SampleTimeSeries}, and as will be analysed in what follows.
-Of course, in addition, $\E{C_n}$ and $\Var{C_n}$ are altogether substantially higher in the supercritical case; also compare Figure \ref{fig:changing_s}, which shows the dependence on $s$.
-Note also that, in the supercritical case, $\E{C_n} \ll \Var{C_n}$ for all $n$, so the variance of the tree length dominates the variability due to innovations for all $n \in [N]$, as already discussed in the context of Figure~\ref{fig:changing_s} for $n=N$.
+Figure \ref{fig:comparison} shows $\E{C_n}$ and $\sqrt{\Var{C_n}}$ for fixed $s$ as functions of $n$ in both the sub- and the supercritical case.
+The most important difference is that, in the supercritical case, $\E{C_n}$ saturates for relatively small $n$; that is, almost all traits of the population are already contained in a small sample, a fact that will turn out as crucial in the next section.
+Of course, in addition, $\E{C_n}$ and $\sqrt{\Var{C_n}}$ are altogether substantially higher in the supercritical case, as we have already seen for $n=N$ in Figure \ref{fig:changing_s}.